Research Foundation

 User-Centered Design

-Iterative testing with people who stutter to prioritize real-world needs and experiences
+Iterative testing with people who have lived experience of speech difficulty to prioritize real-world needs

 Evidence-Based

-Built on peer-reviewed research in speech therapy, exposure therapy, and AI-assisted learning
+Built on peer-reviewed research in speech therapy, exposure therapy, and adaptive learning

 Development Process